towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 screen and allows you to assess visually, if synchronization works properly.

-Both tests are for the really cautious: The built\-in test of [Screen](/docs/Screen)\('OpenWindow'\) should be able to catch about 99% of all conceivable synchronization problems.
+Both tests are for the really cautious: The built-in test of [Screen](/docs/Screen)\('OpenWindow'\) should be able to catch about 99% of all conceivable synchronization problems.